 Where can I take my dog on a leash?

-Dogs are allowed in most parks, however, requirements of the Dog Control Bylaw must be met.
+Dogs are allowed in most parks with the requirements of the Responsible Dog Ownership Bylaw being met.

 Dogs are not permitted in the following areas

-- playgrounds (meaning the sand or grass base beneath playground equipment)
+- playgrounds (sand, or any base, beneath playground equipment)

 - tennis courts